Spring Electrical Safety Tips for Homeowners

 If you’re planning electrical work for your home in Connecticut, one of the biggest questions you probably have is: *“How much will this cost?”*

-Electrical services vary …
+Electrical services vary widely in …

 Which Electrical Issues Are Emergencies — and What Can Wait?
 (CT Homeowner's Guide)

-When something electrical breaks in your home, it can be stressful — especially when you’re not sure if it’s an emergency or something that can wait until regular busine…
+When something electrical breaks in your home, it can be stressful — especially when you’re not sure if it’s an emergency or something that can wait until regular business hours. …

 Why Connecticut Homeowners Need Electrical Inspections Before Winter — Avoid Expensive Damage and Stay Safe

 When winter approaches in Connecticut, most homeowners prepare for freezing temperatures, icy roads, snowstorms, and rising heating bills.
-But on…
+But one thing ma…

 Top 10 Electrical Problems Connecticut Homeowners Face — And How to Fix Them Safely